|

 25. The Invisible Boy by Trudy Ludwig

-This story is about Brian, a kiddo who no one seems to notice and is always left out.
+This story is about Brian, who no one seems to notice and is always left out.
 However, when a new student comes to class, Brian is the first to welcome and befriend him.
 When the pair team up on a class project, Brian finally gets his chance to shine.

 The Invisible Boy